raulcano/docker-ip2tor-host/README.md

 sudo /etc/init.d/ssh restart
 ```
 6. Add in the ```docker-compose.yml``` file the port range available for bridges (this won't open the ports in the host machine, but will have them internally exposed from docker).
 Only when a bridge is activated, the port will be open to the outside world.
+__IMPORTANT:__ This range needs to be the same than the port range assigned to this host in the Shop!

 7. Install docker (see ```_host-init-docker.sh```).